 Chair: Pradeep Sharma, University of Houston

 Mechanics has continuously redefined itself as different areas of physical applications have waxed and waned in prominence.
 Several contemporary topics such as mechanics at the nanoscale, multifunctional materials, intersection of mechanics with subjects such as chemistry have forced critical re-evaluation as well extensions of classical mechanics.
+Many essays on chemistry you can find at the best writing service where there is a large selection of topics.
 This symposium aims to bring together researchers whose work reflects contemporary advancements in mechanics including the following (incomplete) list of topics: defects, surface energy, multifunctional materials, intersection of mechanics with quantum mechanics, chemistry and various branches of solid state physics, reconciliation of atomistic and continuum notions, and application of mechanics in emerging areas such as materials for energy.

 ANALYTICAL MODELS WITH SCIENTIFIC APPLICATIONS

 This symposium seeks to promote the interaction between specialists from the field of Science (or related areas), whose research results strongly depend on the change, adaptation or generation of new models, to stimulate the global knowledge integration from theoretical, analytical and experimental results by means of model re‐definition and to explore avenues for applying theoretical results to specific applications.

 Chairs: N. Sukumar, University of California, Davis & Marino Arroyo, UPC Barcelona